StackGrid-Tech/ts-edge/README.md

 English | [한국어](./docs/kr.md)

-A lightweight, type-safe workflow engine for TypeScript that helps you create flexible, reusable graph-based execution flows.
-Inspired by directed graph execution patterns in AI systems and data pipelines, ts-edge provides a simple yet powerful framework for defining complex computational workflows with robust type safety.
+A lightweight workflow engine for TypeScript that lets you create graph-based execution flows with type safety and minimal complexity.

-With ts-edge, you can model your business logic as a series of interconnected nodes, each processing data and passing results to the next stage.
-This approach brings clarity to complex processes, enables better organization of code, and facilitates powerful patterns like conditional branching, parallel processing, and result merging.
+## Features

+- **Lightweight**: Minimal API and options that you can learn and apply quickly
+- **Advanced Type Inference**: Compile-time validation ensures nodes can only connect when their input/output types match
+- **Simple API**: Provides only essential functionality for ease of use
+- **Flexible workflows**: Supports various patterns like conditional branching, parallel processing, and result merging

 ## Quick Start